No Talk, No Plan, No Succession

-Do you have someone to take over the management, labour and ownership of your farm?
+Do you have someone to take over the management, labor, and ownership of your farm?
 That’s what succession is.
-Usually with bad backs, Dad lets go of the labour first, then the management, and lastly the ownership piece.
+Usually, with bad backs, Dad lets go of the labor first, then the management, and lastly the ownership piece.

-If you have someone getting ready to become manager and owner, then you are likely talking.
-In the CFIB study, 52 per cent of the respondents had no plan, and 38 per cent had just an informal one.
+If you have someone getting ready to become a manager and owner, then you are likely talking.
+In the CFIB study, 52 percent of the respondents had no plan, and 38 percent had just an informal one.
 (I think this informal plan is likely in the owner’s brain).
 Why are so few farmers making formal plans?